 * Academic facilities maintenance fund assessment (AFMFA)

 * CampusCare Health Insurance if the student chooses to be covered by the plan (Fall and Spring Semesters only).

 Assistantship waivers do not cover the following fees assessed by the Unviersity:

 * CTA transportation fee

 * Student-to-student fee

 * Office of International Services student fees (international students only)

-Visit the Office of Admissions and Records website for a full list of tuition and fees.
+Visit the Office of Admissions and Records website for the most recent and accurate list of tuition and fees.

 Teaching assistantships are available to PhD students for a maximum of six years, and are contingent on sufficient progress through the program.
 Students and faculty complete an annual department review in order to ensure that students are making sufficient progress towards the degree.